adidas’s marketing pitch: Light shoes designed for support and flexibility.

 Ever since the pairing of the Boost foam and Continental rubber outsole began, the general trend has been that of the sole unit outliving the upper.
-The Boost foam and adidas’s rubber compound are highly resistant to wear and tear, so it is unlikely that parts of the upper will fail first.
+The Boost foam and adidas’s rubber compound are highly resistant to wear and tear, so it is likely that parts of the upper will fail first.

 For example, the shallow toe-box mesh or the heel lining areas will undergo expected wear and tear.
 This is a natural occurrence once the shoe crosses a mileage threshold of a few hundred miles.

 The Tempo’s upper fit is closely modeled on race-day shoes, which means that an overall snug fit including a relatively shallow toe-box is part of the territory.
 While the toe-box doesn’t pin down the big toe, there’s isn’t any margin left over either.